Donato scores 2 as college kids power US over Slovakia 2-1

-GANGNEUNG, South Korea (AP) Ryan Donato scored two power-play goals and Troy Terry dominated with his speed as college players led the United States to an important 2-1 victory over Slovakia on Friday at the Olympics.

-Donato, who plays for his father Ted at Harvard, delivered the kind of offense USA Hockey wanted when it picked four NCAA players for its no-NHL Olympic roster.
-Donato, Terry, fellow college star Jordan Greenway and American Hockey League scoring star Chris Bourque were all additions to the U.S. after the pre-Olympic Deutschland Cup in November, during which the U.S. struggled to score, particularly against Slovakia goaltender Jan Laco.
+Donato pumped his fist and jumped into the glass after scoring the Americans’ opening goal in Friday’s game against Slovakia.
+Joy overflowed again when Donato scored his second of the game that turned out to be the winner as he and his fellow college players led the way in an important 2-1 victory that put the U.S. atop its group heading into weekend play.

+College players have been put in substantial roles and have scored three the Americans’ four goals, exceeding even the most optimistic expectations.
+Along with Donato and Greenway, Troy Terry dominated against Slovakia with his speed and showed the kind of spark USA Hockey expected when it trusted such young players on this global stage.

-”Life comes at you fast,” Donato said. ”Coming in I don’t know if I saw myself in that role, but now that I’m here and kind of in that role, it’s building up guys like me, Troy and Jordan, our confidence, and hopefully it’ll continue to grow and hopefully help the team in a more major, impactful way.”
+”Life moves pretty fast right now,” said Donato, whose father tied for the U.S. lead in scoring at the 1992 Olympics. ”Coming in I don’t know if I saw myself in that role, but now that I’m here and kind of in that role, it’s building up guys like me, Troy and Jordan, our confidence, and hopefully it’ll continue to grow and hopefully help the team in a more major, impactful way.”

+Donato, who plays for his father Ted at Harvard, Terry (Denver University), Greenway (Boston University) and American Hockey League scoring star Chris Bourque were all additions to the U.S. after the pre-Olympic Deutschland Cup, during which the U.S. struggled to score – particularly against Slovakia goaltender Jan Laco.

+”(It took) a while to realize that I can play at this level and I can be a difference-maker,” Terry said. ”Just knowing that I kind of have an edge on these guys just because of my speed and my ability to move quickly is kind of an advantage.
+I’ve learned pretty quickly that I can kind of use that over them and I can be an impact.”

+Speed is the Americans’ identity and it was on display against a big Slovakia team that beat Russia in its opener.
+Slovakia got a goal when Andrej Kudrna tipped Tomas Surovy’s shot past Ryan Zapolski, which the U.S. goalie called a bad bounce.
+Bad bounces happened a few times to the U.S. against Slovenia, which wasn’t happy about the too many men on the ice call that preceded Donato’s second power-play goal.
+But the Americans showed resolve on a late penalty kill and the kids led the way.

-”They’re great players,” captain Brian Gionta said. ”They’re a big part of this team, like coach said early on leading into the tournament that they were going to be a big part, and they are.”
+”They’re great players,” 39-year-old captain Brian Gionta said. ”They’re a big part of this team, like Coach said early on leading into the tournament that they were going to be a big part, and they are.

-Goalie Ryan Zapolski made 21 saves for his first Olympic victory, which is crucial considering only the top four of 12 teams avoid the qualification round Monday.
-With the regulation win, the U.S. vaults to the top of Group B with four points.
-Slovakia was second with three, followed by Slovenia and Russia.

-The U.S. faces Russia in each team’s final preliminary-round game Saturday night.

 NOTES: F Chad Kolarik made his Olympic debut, replacing veteran Jim Slater in the U.S. lineup. … David Leggio backed up Zapolski with Brandon Maxwell scratched. … Notre Dame D Will Borgen was a healthy scratch for the second consecutive game.